 IERG’s research on Ethics in International Development is led by Dr. Keith Hyams.
 It is supported by Warwick’s International Development Global Research Priority Network and is funded by the RCUK Global Challenges Research Fund (AHRC, NERC, ESRC), the British Academy International Challenges Fund, the ESRC Impact Fund, the National Research Council Canada, the Warwick Impact Fund, and the Global Partnerships Fund.
 We have particular research expertise in the Ethics of Climate Change Adaptation, but also work across a range of ethical issues arising in International Development.
-Dr. Hyams has lived in and worked on international development issues in various countries, including Rwanda, Guyana, Peru, Nigeria, Cuba, and the Middle East, and with Indigenous communities in India, Indonesia, and Mexico.
+Dr. Hyams is a member of the UK Collaborative on Development Research Safeguarding Expert Advisory Group and has lived in and worked on international development issues in various countries, including Rwanda, Guyana, Peru, Nigeria, Cuba, and the Middle East, and with Indigenous communities in India, Indonesia, and Mexico.

 Our collaborators on current projects include:

 - The Indigenous Health Adaptation to Climate Change project (Uganda, Peru and Canadian Arctic)

 - King's College Centre for Integrated Research on Risk and Resilience

 - The African Centre for Cities (University of Cape Town)